Tntmister/FractalBlockWorldMap/README.md

-An attempt at "mapping" the Fractal Block World map using a node graph approach, where each location is a "node", and each location you shrink down to is an "edge"
+An attempt at "mapping" the Fractal Block World map using a node graph approach, where each location is a "node", and each location you shrink down to is an "edge".

 # Running locally